hackerb9/ugrep/README.md

 You can also use it for the reverse operation to lookup a single character (or a string of them) you've pasted into the terminal.

-As a bonus, it can also show what fonts are installed that can render a particular unicode character.
+As a bonus, it can list which fonts are installed that contain a particular unicode character and, using sixels, will show a rendering in each font.

 ## Installation